sophgo/sophon-demo/docs/FAQ_EN.md

 2. Then go to the root user to clear the cache and run the command `echo 3 > /proc/sys/vm/drop_caches`.

 3. If the program is slow to run again, it can be determined that it is caused by cache.

+### 7.5 `scripts/download.sh` failed

+May be caused by:

+1. The network environment is not good or there is a firewall.

+2. If the dfss installation fails on a non-ubuntu system, an error like `ERROR: Failed building wheel for cff` may be printed in the middle, which is due to the lack of libffi-devel dependency, which can be installed with the following command:

+    ```bash
+    sudo yum install libffi-devel
+    #then re-execute script/download.sh
+    ```